LED Light Therapy and Arthritic Pain: What You Should Know

 - Joint fusion

 Lifestyle changes might also be suggested to improve symptoms.
-Patients could be encouraged to lose weight, exercise, use heat and ice packs or other assistive devices like walkers, canes, etc.
+Patients could be encouraged to lose weight, exercise, use heat and ice packs or other assistive devices like walkers, canes, etc. Low-level light therapy can sometimes be used as an arthritis treatment option as well.

-Treatment with Infrared Light Therapy
+Arthritis Treatment with Infrared Light Therapy

 If you have ever suffered from the effects of either osteoarthritis or rheumatoid arthritis, then you know the pain and discomfort this disease can cause.
 But there is a non-invasive, non-pharmaceutical alternative to treating arthritic pain that goes beyond medication and ointment you rub on your skin; LED red and infrared light therapy.

-Just like plants getting their energy from the sun during photosynthesis, light therapy uses specific, proven wavelengths of light energy to stimulate a natural response in human tissue that can increase circulation, accelerate tissue repair, ease muscle pain, relieve joint stiffness, and enhance overall cell performance on a microscopic level.
+Just like plants getting their energy from the sun during photosynthesis, red light therapy uses specific, proven wavelengths of light energy to stimulate a natural response in human tissue that can increase circulation, accelerate tissue repair, ease muscle pain, relieve joint stiffness, and enhance overall cell performance on a microscopic level.

 The Celluma Difference

-Celluma’s unique and superior light therapy device design offers pain-relieving therapeutic benefits equal to or better than more expensive, first generation devices, making all-natural pain management a very real possibility for all people who suffer from arthritis and other forms of chronic pain.
+Celluma’s unique and superior red light therapy device design offers pain-relieving therapeutic benefits equal to or better than more expensive, first generation devices, making all-natural pain management a very real possibility for all people who suffer from arthritis and other forms of chronic pain.

 All about the Wavelength

-When it comes to effective treatment of pain conditions with LED light therapy, wavelength is the key to success.
+When it comes to effective treatment of pain conditions with LED red light therapy, wavelength is the key to success.

 Compared to blue light therapy, red and near-infrared wavelengths can penetrate deep into the muscle and joint tissue to alleviate pain, increase circulation and decrease inflammation.
-LED light therapy provides compromised cells with extra energy to accelerate the natural repair of compromised tissue cells, foster cell production, and restore homeostasis within the body.
+LED red light therapy provides compromised cells with extra energy to accelerate the natural repair of compromised tissue cells, foster cell production, and restore homeostasis within the body.

 Originally developed by NASA engineers for pain management, injury treatment and muscle atrophy on long-term space missions, red light therapy is used today as a safe and natural method of treating a variety of pain and skin conditions, including arthritis.